CER-REC/conditions/src/components/RegDocsPopup/README.md

 ## RegDocs

-* [ ] Should have buttons to open RegDocs in a new tab, the current tab, or to cancel.
+* [ ] Should have links to open RegDocs in a new tab, the current tab
+* [ ] Should have a button to Cancel
 * [ ] Should explain what RegDocs is (text to be provided by the NEB)

 ## Interaction Requirements